Today is Mother’s Day

 I’m not the best mom, but I have certainly given my best.
 I quit my career for a while to help our compromised firstborn son.
 Staying home is not a revered profession, so many times, I felt unproductive as I fed babies and changed diapers.
 Then I fostered-to-adopt a two-year-old boy that gave me more meaning to the mundane.
 Abandoned and neglected, this little boy’s mom didn’t know how to mother.
 She didn’t have a good example as I did.

 Slowly but surely, I began to value myself.
-My science degree serves the highest purpose for my family as I find power and recovery using and preparing the best foods to feed my children to live strong, capable lives.
+My business and science degrees serve the highest purpose for my family as I find power and recovery using and preparing the best foods to feed my children to live strong, capable lives.
 I migrate to work a bit more with my husband as I homeschool our children.
 We do what fits our circumstances as every mom does.
-Moms adapt because we are amazing!
+Moms adapt because we are incredibly capable!

-Moms find the best path to enable our children with the best opportunity to live their purpose with confidence.
+Moms find the best path to enable our children to be their best.
 We encourage other moms because we know how ugly those little voices inside our heads can be.

-When I can see the heart of my children, beyond their superficial behavior, then I can respond and discipline with the perfect antidote for the exact “something” they need to move through life with grace.
+Sometimes, when I am able see the heart of my children, beyond their superficial behavior, then I can respond and discipline with what they need to move through life with grace.

 Happy Mother’s Day!
 You are an amazing Mommy!